WCAG best practices - general (low-code)

 #### Verification method

-When entering the field, the screen reader should read the correct ariaLabel, i.e. "residence street" and "correspondence street"
+When entering the field, the screen reader should read the correct ariaLabel, that is "residential street" and "correspondence street"

 ### **Page as a form**

-If the parameter is checked, the application page is assigned the role **`form`**.
+If the parameter is selected, the application page is assigned the role **`form`**.
 By default, this parameter is enabled.

 ### **Required/optional fields**